Listed below are ways you may be able to find dental care for yourself or your family.

 Dental Care During the COVID-19 Pandemic

-Governor DeWine announced that starting May 1, dental offices and clinics are allowed to provide all services, not just emergency care.
-However, each office and clinic will decide when what services will be provided.
+While most dental offices and clinics are currently open, some may only provide limited services due to the COVID-19 pandemic.
 If you have a dental emergency or want to schedule a dental visit for routine care, please contact your own dentist first.

-If you don't have a dentist and need emergency care, use this list to find a dentist in your county.
-This list only includes information about dentists who answered a survey from The Ohio Dental Association, and the information may change.
+If you don't have a dentist and need emergency care, use the Ohio Dental Association’s Emergency Dental Care Provider List to find one in your county.
+This list only includes information about dentists who answered a survey from the Ohio Dental Association, and the information may change.
 Always call the dental office first to make sure the dentist can see you.

 Safety net dental clinics provide dental care to people on Medicaid, and offer sliding-fees, reduced fees or free care to patients who don't have dental insurance or can't afford to pay a private dentist.
 The dental "safety net" includes public dental clinics, dental care provided to schoolchildren, and mobile/portable dental care programs (e.g., mobile dental vans).
 These programs provide basic dental care such as exams, X-rays, fillings, extractions, root canals and dentures.

-Ohio has about 100 safety net clinics in 48 counties.
+Ohio has more than 150 safety net clinics in 59 counties.
 They are listed, by county, in this spreadsheet and brochure.
 Counties that are not listed in the spreadsheet or brochure do not have a safety net dental clinic.

 Many clinics require that you live in the same county to get dental care.
 Please contact each clinic to learn more about the dental care offered, the hours the clinic is open and payment options.